 8. Spread several bottles of wine or grape juice across the table.

 Each person drinks four cups of wine as part of the Seder… not including the wine we drink after it!
-So you’ll need at least a few bottles of wine (take the number of guests you expect at your Seder to decide how many bottles you need).
+So you’ll need at least a few bottles of Kosher for Passover wine (take the number of guests you expect at your Seder into account before you decide how many bottles to buy).